Alfred Ngaro: Opposition, 2017–2020

+Out of Parliament, 2023-present

 NewZeal party leadership

 In 2023, the Christian conservative ONE Party rebranded as NewZeal and announced Ngaro as their leader.
 Of his joining NewZeal, Ngaro said: "I haven't moved from my values.
 I just feel that the National Party has moved away from some of the values that I've upheld."
 Specifically, Ngaro said National's support of the Labour government's enactment of gender self-identification laws in 2021 and its decision to prohibit conversion therapy in 2022 were a departure "from the values I held [and] believed the party was about."
 He defined himself and the party as centrist but sharing common interests with the centre-right National Party, and refuted that NewZeal was a Christian party.

 During the 2023 New Zealand general election held on 14 October, Ngaro stood as a list-only candidate and led NewZeal to 0.56 percent of the total votes cast (16,126 votes), below the five percent threshold needed to enter Parliament.

 Ngaro subsequently contested the 2023 Port Waikato by-election in late November 2023 as a NewZeal candidate.
 He came third in a diminished field after the withdrawal of Labour, Green and ACT New Zealand candidates, earning 409 votes.

+In March 2026, Ngaro resigned as leader of NewZeal.

+New Zealand First candidate

+On 22 March 2026, Ngaro attended New Zealand First leader Winston Peters' State of the Nation address in Tauranga where he announced that he would be standing as a candidate for the party during the 2026 New Zealand general election.
+That same day, Ngaro confirmed that he and the NewZeal party would align with New Zealand First, citing "strategic realism and shared values."

+On 17 May 2026, Ngaro was announced as the party candidate for the Glendene electorate.